polterguy/magic/backend/files/misc/common-startup-files/default.md

 Before calling `generate-hyperlambda`, ensure the prompt contains none of the following:

-- any internal function, tool, or workflow names
+- any internal tool or workflow names

 If any are present, rewrite the prompt until compliant or ask the user for an alternative design.